dreamseeker/craft-jpaddress/README.md

 ## JP Address Changelog

+### 1.0.2 -- 2017.03.11

+* Fixed a JavaScript error to occur when create new entry in relatedTo modal window.

+> [note] Now, JpAddressFieldType.js contains jquery.jpostal.js code.

 ### 1.0.1 -- 2017.03.11

 * Fixed a JavaScript error to occur when you did not use Google Maps Coordinates.